 Other types of passive attacks include “passive reconnaissance,” where an attacker tries to gain important information about the target organization connected to the internet without sending any traffic (packets) to the target server or network.
-An example of such type of attack include browsing a website contents for relevant information (such as employee contact information) that can be used in active attacks or finding files that have been left unprotected on a target server, such as meeting papers or intellectual property.
+An example of such a type of attack includes browsing a website's content for relevant information (such as employee contact information) that can be used in active attacks or finding files that have been left unprotected on a target server, such as meeting papers or intellectual property.

 Detecting a passive attack is very difficult and impossible in many cases because it does not involve data alteration in any way.
 However, you can implement protective measures to stop it, including:

-Using encryption techniques to scramble messages, making it unreadable for unintended recipient.
+- Using encryption techniques to scramble messages, making them unreadable for any unintended recipients.
 Two types of encryption can be implemented in this case:

-Symmetric keys (same key on both ends)—we still have a problem in exchanging the secret key secretly.
+- Symmetric keys (same key on both ends)—we still have a problem exchanging the secret key secretly.

 An active attack involves using information gathered during a passive attack to compromise a user or network.
 There are many types of active attacks.
 In a masquerade attack, an intruder will pretend to be another user to gain access to the restricted area in the system.
 In a replay attack, the intruder steals a packet from the network and forwards that packet to a service or application as if the intruder were the user who originally sent the packet.
 Denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks are also examples of active attacks, both of which work by preventing authorized users from accessing a specific resource on a network or the internet (for example, flooding a web server with more traffic than it can handle).

 Unlike a passive attack, an active attack is more likely to be discovered quickly by the target upon executing it.
 The following are some protective measures against this type of attack: